yhl116/flapjack/README.md

 Agents can only choose the score limit at which they would like to stop drawing a card.
 They cannot choose whether to draw the next individual card, this is predetermined by the limit.

 ## empirical_analysis
+The empirical analysis concluded that  playing the >= 20 strategy is nash equilibrium thought the >= 21 strategy is a very close contender.

 ## statistical_analysis